A guide to recycling your old clothes

 We’ve all grown up being told to recycle our household waste.
-We have recycling bins, we avoid products that can’t be recycled, and some of us are just plain old recycling perfectionists—and goddam are we here for it?!
-Unfortunately this mindset generally stops at rubbish, and rarely applies to clothing.
-So-much-so that less than one percent of the materials used to produce clothing is recycled into new clothing.
-But we’re here to make that a thing of the past.
-This is your definitive guide to recycling your old clothes so the items you buy don’t have to fall into that disappointing statistic.
+We have recycling bins, we avoid products that can’t be recycled, and some of us are just absolute recycling perfectionists—and boy are we here for it!
+Unfortunately, this mindset generally stops at rubbish, and rarely applies to clothing.
+In fact, the average Australian buys 27 kilograms of new clothing every year, though disposes 23 of these kilograms to landfill.

 Before you recycle

-We must make it clear that the most important thing you can do is shop less and shop better.
+We must make it clear that the most impactful thing you can do is to shop less and to shop better.
 Secondly, you should only be recycling your old clothes, not ones you’re simply sick of.

 Our rules are: